What is Missoula County Doing About...?

 • Preserving existing affordable housing in the county through strategic partnerships, such as the preservation of manufactured home parks for resident ownership.

-To support the creation of new affordable housing units, Missoula County is:
+To support the development of new affordable housing units, Missoula County is:

 • Working to develop an infrastructure plan for the fast-growing Wye area to expedite the sewer, water, roads and other infrastructure needed to facilitate denser housing development, which helps increase housing stock and bring down prices.